arturgaleno/SplashPage/README.md

 # SplashPage
-An SplashPage made with VRaptor, Backbone.js, Highcharts and Quatz
+An SplashPage made with VRaptor, Backbone.js, Highcharts and Quartz